Papacidero/inputfit/README.md

 # Input Fit Plugin

-Makes the typed text fit into the input, resizing it up and down according the text size.
+Makes the typed text, fit into the input, resizing it up and down according the text size.

 ## Use